georgeweigt/eigenmath/README.md

 If something goes wrong, "Stop" is printed.
 Otherwise, all is well.

-# Javascript
+#

-eigenmath.js is a Javascript file that can evaluate an Eigenmath script.
+`eigenmath.js` is a Javascript file that can evaluate an Eigenmath script.

 Scripts are read from `document.getElementById("stdin").value`